 There’s a reason this Toronto burger joint sells out in the middle of the day almost every day.
 If you’re in the Annex area, stop by for a delicious burger or chicken sandwich that’s so good its ingredient is secret.

 Calling all soon-to-be moms.
 Founder Lillian created the company after noticing there was a lack of snacks that considered the dietary restrictions and needs of women during pre-pregnancy, during and post-pregnancy.

 Chicago French Press Coffee “grinds for a cause” where five per cent of the proceeds from each bag sold directly supports select organizations locally and globally.
 Gabrielle Union even called it her go-to coffee brand.
 There are many hand-blended ingredients and flavours like dried fruits, nuts and cocoa for a yummy sip.

 A perfect start to a day includes Caribbean-inspired cuisine — all with delicious flavour explosions and authentic Grenadian style dishes.

 With reggae and roti on offer on this Vancouver patio, The Reef Restaurant is a perfect place to chill and enjoy delicious Caribbean eats.
-In case you were wondering, this business also provided chicken rotis for Help Change My City earlier this year during the pandemic.
+In case you were wondering, this business also provided chicken rotis for Help Change My City last year.

 Speaking of suya-styled barbecue, those in the east coast will have easier access to Mary’s African Cuisine in Halifax.
 This is where owner Mary Nkrumah serves up her suya-styled barbecue platters as well as West African favourites like jollof rice, lamb curry and more.